Industry News

 It makes it possible to:

-• Structure project tasks
+• Structure the project tasks

 • Define deadlines